Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Overview: The best places in Cape Verde for holidays

-1. Where to Stay in Cape Verde for Beach Holidays
+Where to Stay in Cape Verde for Beach Holidays

 If you are looking for beach holidays and do some excursions on an occasional basis, the islands of Sal and Boa Vista would be the best choice.

-They have warm temperatures all year round, especially during the winter months the climate is comfortably warm to escape grey Europe.
+They have warm temperatures all year round, especially during the winter months, when the climate is comfortably warm to escape grey Europe.
+On top of that, they’re home to some of the best beaches in Cape Verde.

-Sal and Boa Vista have each an international airport which is serviced by major European airlines.
-Read here about the best beaches in Cape Verde.
+Sal and Boa Vista each have an international airport serviced by major European airlines.

 1. Sal

 Sal is known for its crystal clear, azure water and golden sand beaches.
-The island boasts some of the best beaches in Cape Verde.

-The main hub is Santa Maria, in the Southern part of the island, where you’ll find all the resorts and tourist commodities you’re looking for.
+The central hub is Santa Maria, in the Southern part of the island, where you’ll find all the resorts and tourist commodities you’re looking for.

 Sal has a large variety of shops, restaurants, and bars.
 However, Sal also holds some natural gems that I totally recommend visiting.
-The salt mines of Pedro Luma are remains of the island’s former booming salt trade.
-The inland, the capital Espargos uncover a barren, vast landscape that will impress you for sure.
+The salt mines of Pedro Luma are remains of the island’s former booming salt trade and are one of the best things to do in Sal.

 However, this doesn’t change the fact that Sal has some of the most gorgeous beaches of the archipelago and is a hub for beach-goers and kitesurfers alike. – Check activities in Sal